SK-EID/smart-id-java-client/README.md

 ## Notification-based flows

-### Differences between notification-based and dynamic-link flows
+### Differences between notification-based and device link flows

 * `Notification-Based flow`
     * Push notifications: The user gets a notification directly on their Smart-ID app to proceed with the signing or authentication process.
     * Known users or devices:
       * Notification-based flows are more vulnerable to phishing attacks.
 It is recommended to use notification-based flows after the user has been identified by using dynamic-link flows.
     * No dynamic updates: The process is straightforward, with no need to update links or use QR codes.
-* `Dynamic Link flow`
+* `Device Link flow`
-    * Dynamic links: Generates links like QR codes or Web2App/App2App links that the user interacts with to start the process.
+    * Device links: Generates links for QR codes or Web2App/App2App links that the user interacts with to start the process.
-    * Supports unknown users or devices: Useful when the user's identity or device is not known in advance.
+    * Authentication and certificate-choice support unknown users or devices: Useful when the user's identity or device is not known in advance.
-    * Real-time updates: Dynamic links and QR-code need to be refreshed every second to ensure validity.
+    * Real-time updates: QR-code needs to be refreshed every second to ensure validity.

 ### Notification-based authentication session